quix-labs/flash/README.md

 The following features are planned for future implementation:

 - [x] Driver interfaces for creating new drivers.
-- [ ] Listen for changes in specific columns, not the entire table.
+- [ ] Listen for changes in specific columns, not the entire row.
 - [ ] Soft-delete support: receive delete events when SQL condition is respected.
 Example: `deleted_at IS NOT NULL`.
 - [ ] More performant driver.
 See [DRIVERS.md](pkg/drivers/DRIVERS.md)
 - [ ] Tests implementation